locka99/opcua/samples/modbus-server/README.md

 * Float - 2 consecutive registers.
 Affected by endianness.
 * Double - 4 consecutive registers.
 Affected by endianness.

 If a type uses consecutive registers then the endianness setting is used to resolved the value.
-The endianness can be `LittleEndian` or `BigEndian`.
+The endianness is defined according to the default architecture but the value can be overridden (see source for possible values).
+MODBUS is assumed to be big endian, so on an x86 architecture the register values are swapped by default.

 It is an error to alias register numbers, or required consecutive numbers outside of the requested range.

 ```
 #...
-endianness: LittleEndian
 aliases:
   - name: "Pump #1 Power"
     number: 10001